 In this, the third paper in the Nomensa Insight series, we will be further exploring the Voice Settings of the Jaws (JFW) screen reader.
 Following on from the second paper in the series (Voice Settings - Global Adjustment), we will be looking at the Individual Voice Adjustment settings.

-Configuring Jaws voice settings
+How to configure Jaws voice settings

 This is the second paper in the Nomensa Insight series.
 It looks at one of the most vital areas of the Jaws For Windows (JFW) screen reader software, the Voice Settings.
 It will also introduce one of Jaws' most powerful features, the ability to configure Jaws to behave differently in different applications.

-Configuring Jaws to optimise the user experience
+How to configure Jaws to optimise the UX

 The Jaws for Windows (JFW) screen reader is one of the most powerful tools available to visually impaired computer users.
 As a full time Jaws user, I have realised in recent conversations with other Jaws users that few of us make full use of the innumerable settings available.